tradeflow-ai/mobile/_docs/project-overview.md

         *   **Role:** `Logistics and Traffic Analyst with expertise in real-time, last-mile route optimization.`
         *   **Goal:** `To calculate the most time and fuel efficient travel route to connect all job locations in the sequence provided, while accounting for current traffic data and user-defined travel buffers.`
         *   **Backstory:** `An analyst who previously worked for a major delivery service, you live and breathe maps, traffic patterns, and ETAs.
 You are obsessed with minimizing "windshield time".`
-        *   **Task:** Takes the verified job list from the Dispatcher and uses the self-hosted VROOM routing engine to generate the most efficient travel route, considering advanced constraints like time windows and vehicle capacity.
+        *   **Task:** Takes the verified job list from the Dispatcher and uses AI reasoning to determine optimal travel routes based on spatial analysis, considering advanced constraints like time windows and vehicle capacity.

     *   **Agent 3: The Inventory & Prep Specialist**
         *   **Role:** `Lead Service Technician and Inventory Manager with deep knowledge of plumbing parts and job requirements.`